-Commands · Cloudflare Workers docs
+Commands

 --expiration

-- Number of seconds since the UNIX epoch, indicating when the key-value pair should expire.
+- The timestamp, in UNIX seconds, indicating when the key-value pair should expire.

 --path